-An access audit was undertaken as part of the 2014-19 GAP, to identify opportunities to provide high standards of access to the route to/ from neighbouring communities and locations.
-The various destinations along the Alban Way and linked to it are marked on the map at the end of this section.
+An access audit was undertaken as part of the 2014-19 GAP, to take advantage of opportunities to provide high quality access to the route from neighbouring communities and destinations.
+The various destinations along and linked by the Alban Way are marked on the map at the end of this section.

-2.5.1 Access and circulation
+2.5.1 ACCESS & CIRCULATION